-Our working capital requirements during the first quarter of Fiscal 2015 were higher than planned primarily as a result of slower collection of accounts receivable, lower than anticipated inventory turns and an increase in cash used for accounts payable.
-Additionally, we have not been able to fully achieve our planned number of product shipments primarily as a result of timing of customer demand for product.
-Management believes that existing cash and cash equivalents are sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months; however, if our anticipated cash needs change, we may need to raise additional capital in the future.
+If we are unable to manage its cash flows in the areas discussed above, the Company may need to raise additional capital in the near term.
 We could seek to raise funds by selling additional securities to the public or to selected investors, or by obtaining additional debt financing.
 There is no assurance that we will be able to obtain additional funds on commercially favorable terms, or at all.
-If the Company raises additional funds by issuing addition, the equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders will be reduced.
+If the Company raises additional funds by issuing additional equity or convertible debt securities, the fully diluted ownership percentages of existing stockholders will be reduced.
 In addition, the equity or debt securities that the Company would issue may have rights, preferences or privileges senior to those of the holders of its common stock.
+Should we be unable to execute our plans or obtain additional financing that may be needed, the Company may need to significantly reduce its operations or it may be unable to continue as a going concern.
+The unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.

-Although we believe we have sufficient capital to fund our working capital and capital expenditures for at least the next twelve months, depending on the timing of our future sales and collection of related receivables, managing inventory costs and the timing of inventory purchases and deliveries required to fulfill the backlog, our future capital requirements may vary materially from those now planned.
+Depending on the timing of our future sales and collection of related receivables, managing inventory costs and the timing of inventory purchases and deliveries required to fulfill the backlog, our future capital requirements may vary materially from those now planned.
 The amount of capital that we will need in the future will require us to achieve significantly increased sales volume which is dependent on many factors, including:

-- the market acceptance of our products and services; - our business, product and capital expenditure plans; - capital improvements to new and existing facilities; - our competitors' response to our products and services;
+- · the market acceptance of our products and services; - · our business, product and capital expenditure plans; - · capital improvements to new and existing facilities; - · our competitors' response to our products and services; - · our relationships with customers, distributors, dealers and project resellers; and - \cdot $\;$ our customers' ability to afford and/or finance our products.

-- our relationships with customers, distributors, dealers and project resellers; and - our customers' ability to afford and/or finance our products.
+Our accounts receivable balance, net of allowances, was \$16.0 and \$13.1 million as of June 30, 2015 and March 31, 2015, respectively.
+Days sales outstanding in accounts receivable ("DSO") decreased by 41 days to 54 days during the first quarter of Fiscal 2016 compared to 95 days during the first quarter of Fiscal 2015.
+The change in DSO was largely the result of an accounts receivable allowance and timing of quarter end shipments during the first quarter of Fiscal 2016 compared to the first quarter of Fiscal 2015.
+During the three months ended March 31, 2015, we recorded an accounts receivable allowance of approximately \$7.1 million with respect to BPC.
+There was no bad debt expense during the first quarter of Fiscal 2016.
+We recorded bad debt expense of approximately \$0.1 million during the first quarter of Fiscal 2015.

-Our accounts receivable balance, net of allowances, was \$24.2 and \$28.0 million as of June 30, 2014 and March 31, 2014, respectively.
-Days sales outstanding in accounts receivable ("DSO") at the end of the first quarter of Fiscal 2015 was 95 days, compared with 89 days at the end of the first quarter of Fiscal 2014.
-The change in DSO was largely the result of lower sales during the period and slower collection of certain European accounts receivable balances.
-We recorded bad debt expense of approximately \$0.1 million during the first quarter of Fiscal 2015 compared to approximately \$25,000 during the first quarter of Fiscal 2014.
 No assurances can be given that future bad debt expense will not increase above current operating levels.
 Increased bad debt expense or delays in collecting accounts receivable could have a material adverse effect on cash flows and results of operations.
 In addition, our ability to access the capital markets may be severely restricted or made very expensive at a time when we need, or would like, to do so, which could have a material adverse impact on our liquidity and financial resources.
 Certain industries in which our customers do business and certain geographic areas may have been and could continue to be adversely affected by the current economic environment.